iliatcymbal/base-koa/README.md

    you should see `{data: 'Hello Easy user'}`

 ## API
-All urls has public and private mode.
+All urls have public and private mode.
-Public urls start with `public/` and do not require any authenticating credentials.
+Public urls start with `public/` prefix and do not require any authenticating credentials.
 Private urls require special cookie (ECSID) in every request.
+User gets this cookie after successful login.
 Do not forget to use `withCredentials` flag for CORS stuff https://developer.mozilla.org/ru/docs/Web/API/XMLHttpRequest/withCredentials

 ### User API